ty-/spec-style-guide/README.md

 ## Abstract

-These guidelines are meant to serve as a guide for writing specifications in [Markdown](http://whatismarkdown.com/) with an interest in maintaining as much readability as possible as defined in [2.0 Goals](#20-goals).
+These guidelines are meant to serve as a reference for writing specifications in [Markdown](http://whatismarkdown.com/) with an interest in maintaining as much readability as possible as defined in [2.0 Goals](#20-goals).

 ## Status of this Document